Fred West: Marriage

 To escape Fred's domestic abuse and increasingly sadistic sexual demands, Rena phoned McLachlan, begging him to rescue her, McNeill and her children.
-Together, McLachlan, Rena, and McNeill devised a plan; he and McNeill's boyfriend, John Trotter, would secretly drive to Bishop's Cleeve in McLachlan's Mini and discreetly take Rena, her children and McNeill back to Scotland.
-McFall had by this stage become infatuated with Fred, who had promised to marry her.
+Together, McLachlan, Rena, and McNeill devised a plan; he and McNeill's boyfriend, John Trotter, would secretly drive from Glasgow to Bishop's Cleeve in McLachlan's Mini and discreetly take Rena, her children and McNeill back to Scotland.
+McFall—whose family background had inured her to domestic violence—had by this stage become infatuated with Fred, who had promised to marry her.
 It is likely she informed Fred of the plan, as he arrived at the meeting time, and McFall was "oddly calm" as she informed McNeill she intended to remain with Fred to work as the children's nanny.
 An altercation ensued between Fred and McLachlan, resulting in Fred being struck several times as he clutched onto Charmaine and Anna Marie.
 Police were called and McLachlan, Trotter, McNeill, and Rena left, with Fred threatening to kill Rena should he ever see her again.

 To ensure her daughters' well-being, Rena frequently travelled to England to visit Charmaine and Anna Marie while they lived with Fred at Bishop's Cleeve.
 Despite initially maintaining her friendship with McFall, Rena soon began to resent her matriarchal presence around her daughters.
 On 11 October, in an act of resentment, Rena stole some belongings from Fred's caravan and returned to Glasgow.
 She was arrested the following month and returned to Gloucester to face trial.
 On 29 November, Rena was sentenced to three years' probation.
 Fred testified at the hearing, admitting he and McFall were living together, but falsely claiming McFall intended to return to Scotland imminently.

-After the trial, McFall moved into a caravan at the Timberland Caravan Park; Rena alternated between living with Fred and returning to Glasgow.
+After the trial, McFall moved into a caravan at the Timberland Caravan Park, and Rena alternated between living with Fred and returning to Glasgow.
 Letters McFall posted to her family and McNeill in Glasgow between 1966 and 1967 indicate she believed a relationship with Fred could offer her a better life than that she had experienced in Scotland, and she tried to persuade Fred to divorce his wife and marry her.